mozman/ezdxf/docs/source/index.rst

-- :mod:`~ezdxf.addons.drawing` add-on to visualise and convert DXF files to images which can be saved to various formats such as png, pdf and svg
+- :mod:`~ezdxf.addons.drawing` add-on to visualise and convert DXF files to images which can be saved as PNG, PDF or SVG files
 - :mod:`~ezdxf.addons.r12writer` add-on to write basic DXF entities direct and fast into a DXF R12 file or stream
 - :mod:`~ezdxf.addons.iterdxf` add-on to iterate over DXF entities from the